plone/documentation/docs/contributing/core/plips.md

 5. If GitHub does not automatically assign the label {guilabel}`03 type: feature (plip)`, then assign that label to the issue to make it easier to find.

+6. If GitHub does not automatically add the PLIP to the [PLIP project board](https://github.com/orgs/plone/projects/47), then add it so it can be tracked.

 ## Get feedback